 Beginning Farmer and Rancher Development Program (BFRDP) - NSAC developed the legislative proposal that created BFRDP, including the funding set-aside, in the 2002 Farm Bill.
-This competitive grant program, administered by USDA's National Institute of Food and Agriculture, funds education, extension, outreach, and technical assistance, and reserves at least 5 percent of its annual funding for projects serving limited-resource and socially disadvantaged groups, including minority, immigrant, and women farmers and ranchers.
-NSAC led the charge to secure mandatory funding in 2008, and successfully advocated for \$100 million in the 2014 Farm Bill.
+This competitive grant program, administered by USDA's National Institute of Food and Agriculture, funds new farmer training initiatives, and reserves at least 5 percent of its annual funding for projects serving limited-resource and socially disadvantaged groups, including minority, immigrant, and women farmers and ranchers.
+In recent years, roughly 40 percent of grant funding has supported projects that serve these groups.
+NSAC led the charge to secure mandatory funding in 2008, and successfully advocated for \$100 million for BFRDP in the 2014 Farm Bill.

 Outreach & Assistance for Socially Disadvantaged and Veteran Farmers & Ranchers Program - NSAC supports this program, also known as "Section 2501" Program, and has often included it in our annual agricultural appropriations campaign.
 It provides grants to a variety of institutions and organizations that work with minority and veteran farmers to successfully acquire, own, operate, and retain farms and ranches.
-The program is administered by USDA's Office of Advocacy and Outreach.
+USDA's Office of Advocacy and Outreach administers the program.
 NSAC worked with our organizational partners and allies to secure mandatory funding in the last two farm bills, including \$50 million for the program included in the 2014 Farm Bill.

 Value-Added Producer Grants Program (VAPG) - NSAC helped to create VAPG in 2000 and developed successful legislative campaigns to improve the program in each of the past three farm bills.
-VAPG provides competitive grants designed to start value-added producer-owned businesses, and gives priority to projects that increase opportunities for socially disadvantaged producers and cooperatives.
+VAPG provides competitive grants to help farmers start value-added producer-owned businesses, and gives priority to projects that increase opportunities for socially disadvantaged producers and cooperatives.
 NSAC frequently champions the program in our agricultural appropriations campaign, and currently VAPG receives about \$11 million in annual appropriations, in addition to the \$63 million in mandatory funding that NSAC fought for in the 2014 Farm Bill.

-Conservation Set Asides - In the 2014 Farm Bill, NSAC successfully advocated for maintaining the set-asides of dedicated funding for socially disadvantaged farmers in both the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program (CSP).
-CSP also guarantees a minimum payment to socially disadvantaged farmers or ranchers in any fiscal year that a contract's payment amount total is less than \$1,000.
+Conservation Set Asides - In the 2014 Farm Bill, NSAC successfully defended the set-asides of dedicated funding for socially disadvantaged farmers in both the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program (CSP) that it helped champion in the 2008 Farm Bill.
+CSP also guarantees a minimum payment to socially disadvantaged farmers or ranchers in any fiscal year that a contract's payment amount total is less than \$1,500.

-Environmental Quality Incentives Program (EQIP) - NSAC successfully supported EQIP's increased cost-share and advance payment provisions for socially disadvantaged farmers and ranchers in the last two farm bills.
+Environmental Quality Incentives Program (EQIP) - NSAC successfully supported EQIP's increased costshare and advance payment provisions for socially disadvantaged farmers and ranchers in the last two farm bills.
 EQIP is a voluntary conservation program administered by USDA's Natural Resources Conservation Service that offers financial cost-share and technical assistance to producers who implement conservation practices on agricultural working land.
 EQIP provides increased cost-share assistance and an advance payment option to socially disadvantaged producers to pay for upfront costs for materials and contracting.
-NSAC successfully advocated for increasing the advance payment rate from 30 to 50 percent in the 2014 Farm Bill.
+NSAC successfully advocated for increasing the advance payment rate from 30 to 50 percent in the 2014 Farm Bill, and is currently working with NRCS to increase utilization of the advance payment option for all socially disadvantaged farmer EQIP contracts.
 Conservation Reserve Program - Transition Incentives Program (CRP-TIP) - NSAC developed this program option and helped steer it through the legislative and regulatory process in the 2008 Farm Bill.
 CRP-TIP offers a special incentive of two years of extra CRP rental payments to owners of land that is currently in the CRP but returning to production who rent or sell to beginning, socially disadvantaged, or veteran farmers and ranchers who will use sustainable production practices.
 NSAC was successful in securing \$33 million in the 2014 Farm Bill.